-It is quite obvious that "mechanization before co-operation" was nothing but a pretext used by China's Khrushchev to oppose the socialist transformation of agriculture and the socialist revolution. purpose was to develop capitalism in China's rural areas, let landlords. rich peasants, counter-revolutionaries, bad elements and the Rightists stage a come-back and make the masses of poor and lower-middle peasants beasts of burden for the landlords and rich peasants.
+It is quite obvious that "mechanization before cooperation" was nothing but a pretext used by China's Khrushchov to oppose the socialist transformation of agriculture and the socialist revolution.
+His criminal purpose was to develop capitalism in China's rural areas, let landlords, rich peasants, counter-revolutionaries, bad elements and the Rightists stage a come-back and make the masses of poor and lower-middle peasants beasts of burden for the landlords and rich peasants.

-At the moment when the agricultural co-operative movement was facing strangulation by the No. 1 capitalist roader in the Party, our great leader Chairman Mao made his famous report, "On the Question of Agricultural Cooperation," and later wrote the preface and editor's notes to the book Socialist Upsurge in China's Countryside.
+At the moment when the agricultural co-operative movement was facing strangulation by the No. 1 capitalist roader in the Party, our great leader Chairman Mao made his famous report, "On the Question of Agricultural Co-operation," and later wrote the preface and editor's notes to the book Socialist Upsurge in China's Countryside.
 In these epoch-making documents written with genius, Chairman Mao solved the problem of the socialist transformation of agriculture in a scientific, systematic and comprehensive way.
+He has thus tremendously enriched and developed Marxism-Leninism and completely smashed, both in theory and in practice, the wild attacks by China's Khrushehov and company.